Achievable logoAchievable logo

 An owner form insures property owners against damage to their own property while being transported on their own trucks.

-Another form of transportation coverage involves a trip transit policy, which is available for single shipments of merchandise, clothing, furniture, or livestock while in transit by motor truck or other covered type of transportation.
+Another form of transportation coverage is a trip transit policy.
+This policy is available for single shipments of merchandise, clothing, furniture, or livestock while in transit by motor truck or another covered type of transportation.

-Instrumentalities of Transportation & Communication coverage provides for damage to bridges, tunnels, dams, pipelines, piers, docks, radio and T.V. towers.
-While this property is not portable, it does have a direct connection with transportation and subject to many of the same perils.
+Instrumentalities of transportation & communication coverage provides coverage for damage to bridges, tunnels, dams, pipelines, piers, docks, and radio and TV towers.
+While this property is not portable, it is directly connected to transportation and is subject to many of the same perils.

 Bailee Forms

-A bailment is the delivery of property, by the owner, to someone else to be held by the bailee for some special purpose, and then returned to the owner.
-If the property is damaged while in the custody of the bailee, the bailee will be held liable for damages.
+A bailment is the delivery of property by the owner to someone else to be held by the bailee for a special purpose and then returned to the owner.
+If the property is damaged while in the bailee’s custody, the bailee will be held liable for damages.

 • Commercial Articles Coverage Form - may be used to insure the interests of the owner of commercial cameras, musical instruments, and related equipment